 When is the best time to visit?

-Berlin is a popular tourist destination and there are plenty of low cost flights available all year round.
+Berlin is a popular tourist destination and there are plenty of cheap flights to Berlin available all year round.
 The months of July and August are the wettest, but also warmest months when temperatures can reach the mid-20s Celsius.
 September and October are the most pleasant months of the year, highlighted by the autumn foliage.
 The cold and damp winter is from November to March and is marked with overcast skies and temperatures that often drop below freezing.
 December to February are the coldest months.
 In May and June the trees are in bloom and the outdoor café season starts.

 Berlin International Film Festival, Berlinale, is a great cultural event and one of the most significant film festivals in Europe.
 For two weeks in February, the city goes film-mad with screenings taking place throughout Berlin but predominantly on the Potsdamer Strasse.
 More than 300,000 tickets have been sold in previous years, with visitors flying in from all over the world.